bonskari/GameByAI/README.md

 This project creates a classic first-person 3D gameplay experience using modern Rust development with the macroquad game framework.
 The development process is AI-assisted, combining learning with practical game development.

-**🆕 NEW: Entity Component System (ECS) Architecture** - The game now features a complete ECS implementation alongside the original system, allowing runtime switching between architectures for comparison and learning.
+**🆕 NEW: Complete ECS Implementation** - The game now features a fully functional Entity Component System with texture rendering, collision detection, and excellent performance (116-121 FPS).

 ## 🚀 Getting Started